ngduc/react-tabulator/README.md

 * "options" will be passed directly to Tabulator's options.
 * use "ref.table" to access to all tabulator functions.
 ```
+- More Examples, Use cases, FAQ: [More Live Examples / Use cases](/docs/examples.md)

 ### 🔧 Development - Commands